Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Mappings of

-The following lemma is well known (which is not to say the argument is brief). \begin{lem} If $ f $ is a $ K $-quasiconformal mapping, then $ f^{-1} $ is also $ K $-quasiconformal. \end{lem} The next has not been as oft used as its Euclidean counterpart, and is not readily found in the literature, therefore we provide the short proof (note, however, as elsewhere in this section, we are relying on deeper results that we gloss over). \begin{lem} If $ f_1 $, $ f_2 $ are, respectively, $ K_1 $, $ K_2 $-quasiconformal mappings, then $ f_1 \circ f_2 $ is a $ K_1 K_2 $-quasiconformal mapping. \end{lem} \begin{proof} From the quasisymmetric characterization of quasiconformal mappings (below), it is easy to see that $ f_1 \circ f_2 $ is quasiconformal.
-The only question is with regard to the essential bound on the dilatation.
-For this we use the analytic characterization of the essential dilatation \eqref{eq:analdef}.
-First of all, for $ E \subset \mH $,
+\begin{proof} From the quasisymmetric characterization of quasiconformal mappings (discussed below) it is easy to see that $ f_1 \circ f_2 $ is quasiconformal.
+The only question is with regard to the essential dilatation.
+For this we use the analytic characterization \eqref{eq:analdef}.
+For all $ E \subset \mH $,